njahakiya95/credit-card-validator/README.md

-# credit-card-validator
+# Credit Card Validator

-credit-card-validator uses Luhn's Algorithm, also known as Modulus 10 Algorithm to determine whether or not the credit card number entered by the user via the command line is valid or not.
-It was developed by Hans Peter Luhn while he was a researcher at IBM.
+this project uses Luhn's Algorithm, also known as Modulus 10 Algorithm to determine whether or not a credit card number entered by the user via the command line is valid or not.
+Luhn's Algorithm was developed by Hans Peter Luhn while he was a researcher at IBM.
 The algorithm works as described below:

 1. Multiply the digits from the back, starting from the second-to-last.
 Skip one number, double the next until you’re now on the first number.